Hiking Malyovitsa peak in Rila mountain, Bulgaria is a great adventure and a lot of fun.

-- Comfortable, hiking shoes are an absolute must (for any season)
+Comfortable, hiking shoes are an absolute must (no matter the season)

-The most convenient way to get there is by car – it takes about hour and a half to two, depending on traffic, etc
+The most convenient way to get there is by car – it takes about an hour and a half to reach Malyovitsa CPS (where there is parking) from Sofia.

-The second way is by bus – to get there by bus, you will need to get a bus from Sofia to Samokov first and then I’m not actually sure if there are other buses or anything going to the CPS, but you can always take a taxi.
-There are ones that I know that are going to Govedartsi, which is the village before that.
-From there, you can just ask for a ride or try to hitchhike.
+The second way is by bus – to get there by bus, you will need to get a bus from Sofia (Bus station South) to Samokov first and then a mini bus that goes to Malyovitsa CPS.
+You can also take a taxi.

-From Sofia to Samokov buses are leaving every day, every half hour from South bus station.
+From Sofia to Samokov buses are leaving every day, every half an hour.
 The ticket costs between 5-7 leva which is around $3-4.
 The route takes about an hour.
 Find the schedule on this link – look at the second chart.

-And yes, the third way is to hitchhike to there – I have done that and it was a lot of fun.
+And yes, the third way is to hitchhike – I have done that and it was a lot of fun.
 But it works in summer, in winter it might not be your best option, especially if you’re planning to the hike in one day.

 Where to stay

 The closest place where you can stay is Malyovitsa hut.
 Call 088 523 2325 for a reservation at the hut.